 The college reports enrollment on a semester basis with 12 credits or more being full-time; 9-11 credits being three-quarter-time; 6-8 credits is half-time; and less than 6 credits is less-than-half-time.

 Students are allowed to take 18 credits in full semester courses and 9 credits in any one subsession.
 In special cases students with a 3.0 or higher grade point average may request special permission from the Director of Advising to take additional credits.

 14. How do I login and access an online class?

-15. Where do I go to print my schedule?
+15. Where do I go to print my schedule and fee statement?

 For more information, contact the Registration Office: Registration@DaytonaState.edu